-Volunteers serve Thanksgiving meals at Civic Center
+Volunteers serve Thanksgiving meals in Farmington

 FARMINGTON — Volunteers from the community came together to host a free Thanksgiving meal this afternoon at the Farmington Civic Center.